 \section{Introduction}

 Let us begin with the following facts:

-\begin{enumerate} \item[(a):] For any differential graded algebra $A$, the Hochschild cohomology $H^*(A, A)$ has a Gerstenhaber algebra structure. \item[(b):] Let $M$ be a closed, oriented $d$-dimensional $C^\infty$-manifold, $\L M:= C^\infty(S^1, M)$ be the free loop space.
+\begin{enumerate} \item[(a):] For any differential graded algebra $A$, the Hochschild cohomology $H^*(A, A)$ has a Gerstenhaber algebra structure. \item[(b):] Let $M$ be a closed, oriented $d$-dimensional $C^\infty$-manifold, and let $\L M:= C^\infty(S^1, M)$ be the free loop space.
 Then, $\H_*(\L M):= H_{*+d}(\L M)$ has a Batalin-Vilkovisky (in particular, Gerstenhaber) algebra structure. \item[(c):] Let $\mca{A}_M$ denote the differential graded algebra of differential forms on $M$.
-There exists a linear map $\H_*(\L M : \R) \to H^*(\mca{A}_M, \mca{A}_M)$ defined by iterated integrals of differential forms, which preserves the Gerstenhaber structures. \end{enumerate} (a) is originally due to Gerstenhaber \cite{Gersten_63}. (b) is due to Chas-Sullivan \cite{ChSu_99}, which is the very first paper on string topology. (c) relates the geometric construction (b) to the algebraic construction (a).
+There exists a linear map $\H_*(\L M : \R) \to H^*(\mca{A}_M, \mca{A}_M)$ defined by iterated integrals of differential forms, which preserves the Gerstenhaber structures. \end{enumerate} The fact (a) is originally due to Gerstenhaber \cite{Gersten_63}.
+The fact (b) is due to Chas-Sullivan \cite{ChSu_99}, which is the very first paper on string topology.
+The fact (c) relates the geometric construction in (b) to the algebraic construction in (a).
 It seems that (c) is also well-known to specialists (see Remark \ref{150205_2}).

+(a)--(c) concern algebraic structures on the homology level, and one can expect that these structures lift to chain level structures which have more information.
+A toy model of this idea is the following well-known fact: the cup product on (singular) cohomology can be defined at the chain level, and (part of) extra information is used to define the classical Massey products; see \cite{LodVal_12} Section 9.4.5.

-(a)--(c) concern algebraic structures on homology level, and it is an important and interesting problem to define chain level refinements of these structures.
-For (a), so called Deligne's conjecture claims that a certain chain model of the little disks operad acts on the Hochschild cochain complex.
+For (a), what is called Deligne's conjecture claims that a certain chain model of the little disks operad acts on the Hochschild cochain complex.
 Various affirmative solutions to this conjecture and its variations are known; see \cite{MSS_02} Part I Section 1.19, \cite{LodVal_12} Section 13.3.15, and the references therein.
 The aim of this paper is to propose a chain level algebraic structure which lifts (b) (the Batalin-Vilkovisky (BV) algebra structure in string topology), and compare it with a solution to Deligne's conjecture via a chain map which is a chain level lift of (c).